 2018 MVGA News

-MVGA recently expanded their food hub delivery route to include Wednesday in addition to Saturday.
+MVGA is exploring additional food hub delivery routes to include weekdays in addition to Saturday.
+Results will be evaluated later this summer.

 Findings of the 2017 National Food Hub Survey